 The attorneys at Bogin, Munns & Munns can represent stakeholders such as contractors, builders, developers, lenders, title insurance companies, landlords, and tenants in nearly any matter involving real estate.
-We have worked on behalf of individuals and companies of all sizes, from small businesses to Fortune 500 companies.
-If you are involved in a real estate issue and need our help, contact Bogin, Munns & Munns at (386) 763-2092 to speak to a member of our staff.
+Our Daytona Beach real estate litigation lawyers have worked on behalf of individuals and companies of all sizes, from small businesses to Fortune 500 companies.
+If you are involved in a real estate issue and need our help, contact Bogin, Munns & Munns to speak to a member of our staff.

 Whether you plan to use a building to provide housing for tenants, lease it to a business owner, or use it as a base of operations for your own company, you have a responsibility to ensure that the building is safe for those who live or work there and for those who may visit.
 Before a commercial building can be occupied or rented out, it must be inspected to ensure that it complies with local fire codes.

 The City of Daytona Beach has ordinances in place that are intended to prevent fires in commercial buildings.
 They address conditions that could create fire hazards, such as accumulated trash and other combustible materials and blocked doors, windows, stairs, hallways, and fire escapes.
 The ordinances empower fire officials to inspect conditions in buildings, including the condition and operation of fire alarms and automatic sprinkler systems.
 If fire department officials note violations, they may order owners or occupants to make changes to address fire hazards.
-Officials may also impose penalties for violations of the fire prevention code.
+Officials may also impose penalties for violations of the fire prevention code (Daytona Beach Code of Ordinances § 50 Article III).
 Call a member of Bogin, Munns & Munns today to find out how we may be able to assist you in your real estate dealings.

-To consult with an experienced real estate litigation lawyer serving Daytona Beach, call 855-686-6752
+To consult with an experienced real estate litigations lawyer serving Daytona Beach, call 855-780-9986

 Legal Guidance for Owners of Apartment Buildings

 For example, Daytona Beach has ordinances in effect that are intended to ensure that residents living in the city have well-maintained units that meet minimum standards to protect their health, safety, and welfare.
 A residential rental license is required to rent or lease residential housing in Daytona Beach or to offer to rent or lease a residential unit.
 Landlords must be available to respond appropriately to prevent or address nuisances.
-Article 6 of the Daytona Beach, Florida Code of Ordinances states that residential rental units must be regularly inspected, and tenants may request inspections themselves if they suspect that the property where they live violates the International Property Maintenance Code.
+Daytona Beach Code of Ordinances § 26 Article 6 states that residential rental units must be regularly inspected, and tenants may request inspections themselves if they suspect that the property where they live violates the International Property Maintenance Code.

 Advice on Property Taxes and Related Matters

 When considering two or more commercial properties, your decision on which to purchase may depend on many factors, including taxes.
-Per Article 2 of the Daytona Beach, Florida Code of Ordinances, all residents and businesses in Daytona Beach are required to pay property taxes to cover their share of the costs for services that the local government provides, such as police and fire department services, public works, and recreation.
+Per Daytona Beach Code of Ordinances § 46 Article 2, all residents and businesses in Daytona Beach are required to pay property taxes to cover their share of the costs for services that the local government provides, such as police and fire department services, public works, and recreation.
 The millage rate is subject to change based on the city’s financial needs and priorities.

 Property taxes could be a large expense that could cut into your profits.
 If you own or plan to purchase property in Daytona Beach, it is important to understand how property taxes are calculated in the city, since that could influence your decision on whether to buy a particular property or how much to charge your tenants for rent.